Home > Apparel

 Scaling jagged cliffs with your windbreaker jacket?
 Better make sure they have the durability and denier for the task; (photo/Honey McNaughton)

-No need to sugarcoat it โ€” these shred pretty easily.
-Take โ€˜em on a few serious bushwhacks, and youโ€™ll quickly have more ventilation than you paid for.
-But, for a weather-resistant technical shell that folds into your back pocket, weโ€™d say they punch well above their weight.
-Baby them a bit more than your everyday rain jacket, and they will follow you on years of ultralight excursions.
+No need to sugarcoat it: windbreakers can shred easily.
+A few rounds of bushwhacking and you may have more ventilation than you bargained for.
+Still, for a weather-resistant shell that folds into your pocket, they punch well above their weight.
+Treat them with a bit more care than a rain jacket, and they can last through years of ultralight use.

 Though it’s tailored toward runners, we found Patagonia’s Houdini Stash 1/2 Zip, made of 100% ripstop nylon, performs well on other adventures, too.
-Just don’t keep it in its stuff sack for too long ,or it will look like this! (photo/Chris Carter)
+Just don’t keep it in its stuff sack for too long,or it will look like this! (photo/Chris Carter)

 Man stands next to a lake and zips up a windbreaker jacket